St. Mark's Serves Central Indiana Missions

 Learn more about the local missions we support below and find out how you can help!

 Interfaith Hospitality Network, a part of Family Promise, is a partnership of congregations and community organizations responding to the crisis of children & their families who are homeless.
 IHN, our February mission focus, provides emergency food & shelter, offers individual skill development & rehabilitation, advocates for economic stability and strives to end homelessness for the guests they serve.
 Click here to find out more.
-Our remaining 2017 hosting weeks are: July 30-August 5 and October 22-29.
+Our final hosting week of 2017 is October 22-29.

 Sign Up now to help!